dtudk/pythonsupport-page/docs/install/linux/verify.rst

          :width: 100%
          :align: center

-If some steps cannot be verified, please continue reading the Troubleshooting section.
+If some steps result in a different than described above, please continue reading the Troubleshooting section.

 Troubleshooting